 Openly mocked in Retro City Rampage where the player has to regularly drink coffee in order to stay awake.

 Happens in Far Cry 3.
 In the main story mission "Bad Side of Town", after being prompted in a hallucination, Jason must follow the stranger Willis through the streets of Bad Town.
-He will stop periodically and unnaturally for no reason, and glance behind him.
+He will stop periodically and glance behind him.
 If you lose sight of him (even if he hasn't moved!) for more than a few seconds, a 10 second timer counts down to mission failure.
+Of course, he's a CIA agent who already knew you were tailing him from the start.